-Law No. 10,761/03 (the Fan Statute) sets forth the obligations concerning venue hire and event organisation.
-As a general rule, sports bodies have a duty of transparency and must make available on their website all relevant information on the competition, such as (i) its regulations; (ii) the schedule, location and referees appointed to the upcoming matches; and (iii) the revenues of past matches (article 5).
+The Fan Statute sets forth the obligations concerning venue hire and event organisation.
+Sports bodies have a duty of transparency and must make available on their website all relevant information on the competition, such as: (i) its regulations; (ii) the schedule, location and referees appointed to the upcoming matches; and (iii) the revenues of past matches (article 5).